January 10

 Friday: Hello World: Let’s Code!

 No lab due this week, but please make sure you have R and RStudio installed (you can follow instructions in the lab video).
-Check out Lab #0 (linked below) to make sure you got everything set up correctly.
+Check out Lab #0 (linked below) to make sure you have everything set up correctly.

 Can Data Science Help us Fight COVID-19?